h-otter/jone9/README.md

 # jone9

-This project developed in a class of our university.
+This project was developed in a class of our university.

 ## library